godotengine/godot-docs/development/cpp/custom_resource_format_loaders.rst

 Creating a ResourceFormatSaver
 ------------------------------

-I you like to be able to edit and save a resource, you can implement a ResourceFormatSaver:
+If you'd like to be able to edit and save a resource, you can implement a ResourceFormatSaver:

 .. code:: cpp